 Need a succession planning template to get started or improve one you have?
 These tips can help.

 It doesn’t have to be that way.
-A thoughtful, thorough succession planning offers benefits for you—helping you figure out retirement income, for example—and is good for whoever is taking over—giving them time to figure out how to keep growing the business.
+A thoughtful, thorough succession plan offers benefits for you— helping you figure out retirement income, for example.
+And it’s good for whoever is taking over—giving them time to figure out how to keep growing the business.
 The six steps in this succession planning template are key.

 Step 1: Put a date on the calendar.